Real ghosts of haunted New Hampshire

 Wilton - Vale End Cemetery

 The Blue Lady grave is towards the back of the cemetery, on the right (NNW) side.
-We’ve had more first-person stories about this ghost, than any other in this part of New England.
+I’ve had more first-person stories about this ghost, than any other in this part of New England.

 8/01: Vale End is now closed from 7 p.m. to 7 a.m.
 We’ve advised against visiting the cemetery, and this new curfew makes it even more foolish to visit Vale End at night.

-3/06: After many years of keeping silent about our experiences at Vale End, we’ve restored them to this website.
-Our silence hasn’t kept people away; perhaps our true stories will prevent foolhardy ghost hunters from risking their lives at Vale End.
+3/06: After many years of keeping silent about what happened at Vale End, I’ve restored them to this website.
+My silence hasn’t kept people away; perhaps my true stories will prevent foolhardy ghost hunters from risking their lives at Vale End.

 Vale End’s Blue Lady | Vale End - More ghosts